CNAG-Biomedical-Informatics/omop-csv-validator/docs-site/docs/reference/module-api.md

 Normalizes decimal commas to dots and returns a numeric value when the input looks numeric.

-This helper is used internally during validation and is exposed as part of the module surface today.
+Validation calls this helper internally.
+It is also available as a public method.